 Feb 26, 2021: Replaced the ASUS TUF VG27AQ with the ASUS ROG Strix XG279Q as the 'Best 1440p Gaming Monitor' because it performs better overall.

-Even though ASUS doesn't just make gaming monitors; it's one of their main focuses given their involvement with esports.
+Even though ASUS doesn't just make gaming monitors, it's one of their main focuses given their involvement with esports.
 Their monitors usually have excellent ergonomics and good build quality and are also among the best for motion handling.
 Many of their gaming monitors have very heavy gamer designs, which might not be to everyone's liking, but most people should be happy with their performance.
-For more options, check out our recommendations for the best gaming monitors, the best 4k gaming monitors, and the best budget gaming monitors.